4t4lss/4T4lss/README.md

 ## Hi there 👋

-I'm Andres, a Baylor student in Waco
+I'm Andres, a student at Baylor

-I'm a vim enthusiast and I live in the terminal
+I'm a vim enthusiast and I enjoy using the terminal and Linux

 I love coding in C++ and Java but I'm currently trying to expand.